zlowram/awg/test_site/index.md

 Style, defines the stylesheet to be used on the generated site.
 You can find 3 basic styles in the theme folder.

+Finally, Lib defines the javascript lib to be used.
+Read more about it (here)[syntax/libraries.md].

 The menu
 --------